Arduboy: Hardware

 The Arduboy is open-source hardware.

 The compute platform of the Arduboy is based on that of the Arduino.
-Both the Arduboy and the Arduboy FX use an 8-bit ATMega32u4 microcontroller as the primary processor, RAM, and storage device of the system.
+Both the Arduboy and Arduboy FX/FX-C use an 8-bit ATMega32u4 microcontroller as the primary processor, RAM, and storage device of the system.
 The system ships with 2.5 kilobytes of RAM.

 The Arduboy has 32 kilobytes of flash storage, as well as 1 kilobytes of EEPROM.
-The Arduboy FX features additional storage through the use of an official modchip, installed either from the factory or aftermarket.
+The Arduboy FX/FX-C features additional storage through the use of an official modchip, installed either from the factory or aftermarket.

 The system uses a 1-bit 1.3 in 128x64px OLED display.

 Audio is handled by stereophonic piezoelectric speakers.

 The system is powered for about 5-8 hours on a rechargeable thin-film lithium polymer battery with a capacity of 180 mAh.
-The system has a microUSB connector.
+The Arduboy and Arduboy FX have a microUSB connector, with the Arduboy FX-C being the only model with a USB-C connector.
 The console can also be used as a simple controller or input device for other systems.

 Casing is made from both aluminium and polycarbonate.